dylanleonard-1/ProcessUnity-3rd-Party-vendor-risk-lab/README.md

 ## 📜 License

+This project is licensed under the [MIT License](https://github.com/dylanleonard-1/vendor-risk-lab/blob/main/LICENSE).

-MIT License — for educational, research, and simulation use.
+> A short, permissive license for educational, research, and simulation use.
+> No warranties or guarantees are provided — use at your own risk.